 A very common motivation for manipulating financial statements is to meet sales/revenue goals that trigger a big bonus for upper-level management.
 The structure of such incentive bonuses has often been criticized as being, in effect, an incentive for an executive to “cheat.”

-Perhaps, major corporations might consider doing away with bonuses paid out that way.
-Instead, they might offer performance bonuses based on a non-financial metric.
+One option to prevent this would be to offer performance bonuses based on a non-financial metric.
 For example, the CEO and CFO could be paid bonuses if customer service satisfaction rises five percentage points.